INTELLECTUAL PROPERTY GUIDELINES

 text identifying specific members by name is allowed only with written permission, unless

-it is included in a document carrying a creative commons license (see #6 below). - Collaboration teams can establish special rules for creations that have involved teams of
+it is included in a document carrying a creative commons license (see #6 below).

-people, and should indicate any additional requirements on the material. - Any material licensed under a creative commons or open source license would need to
+6. Any material licensed under a creative commons or open source license would need to

 have the specific license applied to it clearly identified.
 All further use and distribution of